New England Small College Athletic Conference: Current members

 The NESCAC currently has 11 full members, all of which are private institutions of higher education.
 Admission to NESCAC institutions is highly competitive, with admit rates consistently below 15% for the majority of the conference.
 Some member schools are among the oldest institutions of higher education in the U.S., with Williams, Bowdoin and Middlebury being among the 40 oldest institutions in the country.

 NESCAC members maintain some of the largest financial endowments among liberal arts colleges in the world.
-The largest endowments within the NESCAC belong to the three based in Massachusetts: Williams, Amherst, and Tufts.
+The largest endowments within the NESCAC belong to the three based in Massachusetts: Amherst, Tufts, and Williams.
 All members of the NESCAC coordinate fundraising cycles, financing for athletic programs as well as share sporting facilities.